Chssam/pixel_maper/pxls-placemaper/README.md

 Suggest to use the latest, got more features and ~~bug~~ fixes.

 Additional:
-- Only tested or after C71
+- Only tested after C71
-- Somehow C74 logs String Broken
+- Somehow can't read C74 logs
-- V0.1, 2, 3 tested in debug mode, so it might look like it took longer than V0.4 (Tested in Release Mode) to complete.
+- V0.1, 2, 3 tested in debug mode, while V0.4 tested in release mode, basically V0.4 slower because more feature.